The Best Park Passes for Senior Camping Broken Down by State

 New Mexico is a very RV-friendly state, and the state parks system is no exception to this rule.
 Here, you can purchase a state parks Annual Camping Permit that covers day-use fees and offers free dry camping.
 Want to camp with hookups?
 Water and electric are an additional $4 a night, and full hookups will cost an additional $8 per night.

-For New Mexico residents, the state park annual camping permit is $180, disabled state residents and seniors will need to pay $100, and those who are visiting from out of state can expect to spend $225 on this awesome pass.
+For New Mexico residents, the state park annual camping permit is $180, disabled and senior state residents will need to pay $100, and those who are visiting from out of state can expect to spend $225 on this awesome pass.

 New York